longsleep/mydyns/README.md

 Mydyns
 ==========

-Mydyns implements a HTTP API to update a dynamic DNS zone by dynamically adding or removing A and AAAA records from a zone.
+Mydyns implements a HTTP API to update a dynamic DNS zone by  adding or removing A and AAAA records from a DNS zone.
+Mydyns uses the `nsupdate` utility to submit Dynamic DNS Update requests as defined in RFC 2136 to a name server.

 ## Build requirements

   - [Go](http://golang.org) >= 1.1.0

+## Runtime requirements

+  - nsupdate (Found in dnsutils provided with BIND)

 ## Building